-If you wish to make a complaint regarding your Cumbria Choice application which is managed by SLH, about the handling of an application, poor service, or the way you have been treated by SLH, your complaint will follow this complaints process.
+If anyone wishes to make a complaint regarding your Cumbria Choice rehousing application which is managed by SLH, about the handling of an application, poor service, or the way you have been treated by SLH, your complaint will follow this complaints process.

-If your complaint is that you are dissatisfied with the decision made on your application e.g. you disagree with the band in which you have been placed and you wish to seek a review of this decision, your complaint should be made under the Review Procedure set out in Cumbria Choice Allocations Policy.
+If the complaint is that an applicant is dissatisfied with the decision made on their application e.g. disagreement with the band in which the applicant has been placed and wishes to seek a review of this decision, the complaint should be made under the Review Procedure set out in Cumbria Choice Allocations Policy.